 Creating Safe Schools for All

-The Schools Unified in Neurodiversity (SUN) Project, partners directly with school districts to make schools more inclusive and safe for neurodivergent children.
-The idea of our SUN Project came directly from our PAARCC group – who told us that we need to start with changing schools if we want to reduce the alarming suicide rates in neurodivergent people.
+The SUN Project partners directly with school districts to make schools more welcoming and capable of educating children with neurodevelopment disability in the common classroom.
+The idea of our SUN Project came directly from our PAARCC group – who told us that we need to start with changing schools if we want to reduce the alarming suicide rates in people with neurodevelopmental disabilities, like autism.

 Our team of teachers, principals, counselors, superintendents, and community members has worked together to create the SUN program.
-Everyone on the SUN team is either neurodivergent themselves or has a child or family member that is neurodivergent.
-The SUN program teaches educators a series of tools to design classrooms and instruction in ways that eliminate unnecessary barriers and set neurodivergent children up for success at school.
+The SUN program teaches educators a series of tools to design classrooms and instruction in ways that eliminate or reduce unnecessary barriers, complications, and individual modifications, setting both educators and children with neurodevelopment disability up for success at school.
 Our goal is to expand the SUN Program so that it is implemented in schools all over the country.

 See some of our educational videos on our REAACT YouTube page.